WantDiscussion/openrct2-abandonedpark/README.md

 - Things that could be done now.
   - Add gui for easier customization.
   - Fade the paint on rides and scenery. (?)
-- Things that may be added once the API supports them.
+- Things that may be added once the plugin API supports them.
   - Automatically add unavailable objects.
   - Add trash.